-Me, you, and many others have at one point or another sought out the “best” exercise for fat loss (as well as for other goals I’m sure).
+Me, you, and many others have at one point or another asked the question..
+“What’s the best exercise for fat loss?”.

-In a world where we can get just about anything delivered to our door in a relatively short period of time, our ability to wait for the things we want continues to dwindle.
+Almost anything you want can be delivered to your door in a relatively short period of time.
+This hasn’t favored our ability to be patient and wait for the things that we want.

-The TRUTH, however, is that “best” is a relative term so looking for what was best for another is usually not the right path (just because it was best for THEM does not mean it will be best for YOU).
+The TRUTH, however, is that “best” is a relative term.
+So, looking for what was best for another is usually not the right path.

-What IS the Best Exercise for Weight Loss
+What is the Best Exercise for Fat Loss

-Truly, the “best” exercise is that which you enjoy doing and will stick with long-term!
+Truly, the “best” exercise for fat loss is that which you enjoy doing and will stick with long-term!

 Let me explain…

-The key in losing weight is to put ourselves in a caloric deficit through decreased energy intake and/or increased energy expenditure.
+The key in losing weight is to create a caloric deficit through decreased energy intake and/or increased energy expenditure.

-If you hate walking on the treadmill, DON’T use it as a weight loss tool!
+If you hate walking on the treadmill, DO NOT use it as a weight loss tool!

-If you cannot stand a form of resistance exercise (such as weight lifting), try calisthenics (or vice versa)!
+If you can’t stand a form of resistance exercise (such as weight lifting), try calisthenics (or vice versa)!

 If you love jump roping, jump rope!

-Too many search for “what is the best exercise for weight loss” not realizing that there is no answer that fits everyone.
+Too many search for “the best exercise for fat loss” not realizing that there is no answer that fits everyone.

 Again, best is a relative term.
 I have tried many different types of cardio and the only one I have stuck with consistently is boxing.